 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

 Many of our food and travel adventures are inspired by food documentaries, none more so than the recent Netflix series Street Food: Asia.
-We’d been to Seoul previously (and Gwangjang Market) but once we saw this Netflix series, we knew we were keen to seek out Cho Yonsoon’s Kalgaksi knife-cut noodle stall.
+We’d been to Seoul previously (and Gwangjang Market) but once we saw this Netflix street food series, we knew we were keen to seek out Cho Yonsoon’s Gohyang Kalguksi knife-cut noodle stall.

-Here is our guide to visiting Cho Yoonsun’s Gohyang Kalgaksu knife-cut noodle stall in Gwangjang Market, Seoul:
+Here is our guide to visiting Cho Yoonsun’s Gohyang Kalguksu knife-cut noodle stall in Gwangjang Market, Seoul:

 Our Netflix knife-cut noodle lady video

-Cho really didn’t like selling blood sausage (the smell repulsed her) so she decided to put the Gohyang Kalguksu / knife-cut noodle skills her mother had told her to good use and start a stall selling specifically this.
+Cho really didn’t like selling blood sausage (the smell repulsed her) – so instead, Cho Yonsoon decided to put the Gohyang Kalguksu / knife-cut noodle skills her mother had told her to good use and start a stall selling specifically kalguksu.

 Cho perfected her culinary art over the years and the stall became very popular with locals (and now more so since she was featured on Netflix’s Street Food: Asia Seoul edition).

-In the Netflix episode, food author Daniel Gray explains how delicious Cho Yoonsun’s broth is (very rich with flavour) and how ‘sublime’ her home-made kimchi is.
+In the Seoul edition of Netflix: Street Food Asia, food author Daniel Gray explains how delicious Cho Yonsoon’s broth is (very rich with flavour) and how ‘sublime’ her home-made kimchi is.

 When to visit Gwangjang Market